scala/scala-lang/conduct.md

 are generally unhelpful.
 What you could have said:

 > I think perhaps my point was unclear.
-Let's rehash:
+Let me expand:

 ## (2) Be Courteous

 Whether posting to a mailing list, or submitting a bug report we value your contribution to Scala.
 When working with another’s work, be courteous and professional.
 It’s not courteous to demand responses, insult pull requests or post condescending bug reports.
 In that same vein, avoid posting messages with little to no content on the mailing list.
-We have a lot of people in the community, let’s keep our signal to noise ratio high, and set emotions aside before coming to the table.
+We have a lot of people in the community, let’s keep our signal-to-noise ratio high, and set emotions aside before coming to the table.

 ## (3) Be Excellent